wario123/IDD-Fa18-Lab1/README.md

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**

-The first thing to do is to change the "int led = 9" to "int led = 11"
+The first thing to do is to change the "int led = 9" to "int led = 11".
+In order to control how fast it fades, we can change the fadeAmount variable.

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

+analogWrite() is able to generate a wave of specified duty cycle and therefore set the voltage to HIGH/LOW a certain fraction of the time.
+This fraction changes linearly with how one changes the value for the analogWrite function.
+It is different than digitalWrite in that digitalWrite can only have 2 settings: HIGH or LOW

 ## Part F. FRANKENLIGHT!!!